Updated by Riley J. Dennis on November 18th, 2016.

 Finding your global IP address can be done the same on all smartphone brands.
 Simply point your mobile phone’s web browser to WhatsMyIP.org..
 There you go.
 Alternative websites are and

 Local IP Addresses are used to identify a computer within a single network (e.g. at home).
 Because they are network-specific, these are often re-occurring.
 They can also change whenever you (re)connect to a network.
 Amongst other things, this is what you need if you want to remotely access another device.

 To be able to see your local IP address, first make sure your mobile is connected to a (Wi-Fi) network.

-On your Android phone, hit the menu button and go to Settings -> Wireless controls -> Wi-Fi settings.
+On your Android phone or tablet, to Settings > Wireless > Wi-Fi.
 If you aren’t already connected to a Wi-Fi network, do so now.

 In the networks list, again tap the network you are currently connected with.
 A pop-up with network specifics will appear, listing your current IP address at the bottom.

 On your iPhone, go to Settings -> Wi-Fi networks and make sure Wi-Fi is turned on.
 If you aren’t already connected to a wireless network, do so now.
 Tap the blue arrow at the right hand side of the network.

 You’ll be able to find your IP address on the resulting screen of network specifics.
 In the far right tab, you can make your IP address static.
 This will make your telephone pick the IP address upon connecting to the network, instead of the router, and will make sure you retain the IP address if you ever revisit the network.